mrBatsu/blog/docs/_posts/2019-01-08-new-github-pricing.md

 ![github](https://raw.githubusercontent.com/mrBatsu/blog/master/docs/images/github.png)
 credit: GitHub

-Sadly the free plan still doensn't allow GitHub Pages on private repositories and, as far as I can see, also no free private repositories on organizations.
+Sadly the free plan still doesn't allow GitHub Pages on private repositories and, as far as I can see, also no free private repositories on organizations.

 If you don't need those now it's a good time to downgrade your account, or simply open an account if you were thinking about it but needed the free repositories.